 Once you’ve selected the perfect location for your Construction Terminal, you’ll need to meet your base’s Overseer.
 After you’ve recruited your Overseer, you can go back to your base to visit them anytime you like.
 The Overseer will provide you with building quests to improve your base and unlock new buildings.

-Once you’ve established and staffed your base and started a few quests, you can focus on building.
-You’ll keep earning technologies to make base building easier and more rewarding as you progress, but you now have access to all the basic tools and techniques you need to build your dream base in No Man’s Sky.
+After you’ve set up and staffed your base and begun several quests, you can keep building.
+You’ll continue to access technologies to make base building more straightforward and more fun as you advance, but you now at least have all the general tools and skills you need to build your ideal base in No Man’s Sky.

 - The best multiplayer games on the PS5

 - How to hatch a living ship in No Man’s Sky

 - The best survival games of all time